 Fire cracker injuries

 In spite of clear government regulations prohibiting the access of the fire crackers to children less than 18 years of age, the most common age group of receive fire cracker injury in eyes , are children between 10-15 yrs.
 Age.
 This is because parents can spare money to purchase firecrackers but not the time to attend to children when they are playing with it.

-One third of the children go blind was of spectacles for refractive errors which is relatively easily avoidable.
-All that parents have to do is to be cautious of any problem child has in seeing which playing with toys or reading, or if eyes are not straight.
+One third of the children go blind due to lack of spectacles for refractive errors which is easily avoidable.
+All that parents have to do is to be cautious of any problem child has in seeing while playing with toys or reading, or if eyes are not straight.
 If they find anything suspicious, consult a eye doctor.
 A pair of spectacle cost around 400-500 INR.

 One in every sixth children going blind is due to vitamin A deficiency.
 If you are reading this post, it’s unlikely you have any children in your family who is at risk of vitamin A Deficiency.
 But it is very much likely that that your servant or driver has a child who is at risk.
 Vitamin A deficiency is sign of malnutrition which is in turn common in people living in poverty.
 Ask them to ensure that child has received vitamin A supplementation offered free in government hospital to all children.

 - Always keeps sharp and pointed items away from children.

 - Keep an eye on children when they are playing.